top of page

 Do not miss this opportunity

-Please give a nominal donation
+Please give a generous donation

 Rabbi Yitzchak Luria, the originator of "Lurianic Kabbalah", was a kabbalist who lived in Safed in the 16th century and passed away on 5 Menachem-Av.